kokainaW/kokainaW/README.md

-# 🎨 [Ofiare Khoko] - Software Engineer 🚀
+# 🎨 Ofiare Khoko - Software Engineer 🚀

 Welcome to my portfolio!
-I am a passionate software engineer with experience in **[list your specialties, e.g., full-stack development, mobile app development, machine learning, etc.]**.
+I am a passionate software engineer with experience in full-stack development, mobile app development, and machine learning.
 Below you can find information about my projects, skills, and contact details.

 ## 🗂️ Table of Contents
 1. [👤 About Me](#about-me)